 2 products

-Citrulline has become a go-to supplement for many athletes and bodybuilding enthusiasts.
-Although it is an amino acid that is naturally present in the body and certain foods, its popularity has exploded in the world of sports.
+Citrulline has become a staple supplement for many athletes and bodybuilding enthusiasts.
+Although it's an amino acid naturally present in the body and certain foods, its popularity has exploded in the world of sports.
 But what makes citrulline so special?
-Why is this amino acid so popular among athletes?
+Why is this amino acid so popular with athletes?
 This article explores the benefits, dosage, potential side effects, and criteria for choosing a quality citrulline supplement.

 What is citrulline and why is it beneficial for athletes?